frankframework/frank-flow/README.md

 There are some tools that have to be used during development.
 These tools are needed for linters that keep the code clean and formatted the same way.
 The tools get run automatically by a Git hook.

-To install the tools go to the folder `frank-flow/src/frontend` this is needed because of the way this mono repo has been structured.
-This might change in the feature.
-Run `yarn` in this folder and everything should be good to go!
+To install the tools go to the folder `frank-flow/src/frontend`.
+Run `yarn` in this folder and everything should be good to go.
+This is needed because of the way this mono repo has been structured.
+This structure might change in the feature.

 ### Frontend